likicv/usysml-test-cases/README.md

 | v0.04 (spiral 4) | +`redefines`, +`subsets`, +`specializes` | None yet |

-The key idea behind uSysML is that SysML v2 behaviors are fully decomposable.
-For example, it would possible to create valid SysML v2 models with only a small subset of the features defined by the SysML v2 specification.
-Furthermore, by using just a small subset of the SysML v2 (for example the keywords `package`, `part`, `part def` corresponding to v0.01) it would possible to create quite complex models that are fully SysML v2 compliant.
+The key idea behind uSysML is that SysML v2 behaviors corresponding to differnt spirals are fully decomposable.
+For example, it would possible to create valid SysML v2 models with only a subset of the SysML v2 features defined by the uSysML spiral 1.
+Furthermore, by using just a the SysMLv2 subset defined by the the spiral 1 (the keywords `package`, `part`, `part def`) it would possible to create complex models that are fully SysML v2 compliant.

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring practical issues relevant to the SysML